Director: Shinya Tsukamoto

 Yet, it isn’t only its visual style that creates this unique enterprise, but the sound design too.
 Not a moment goes by when we are not subjugated to the sounds of a scream, a wheezing joint or droning mechanical contraption.
 The sound editing fuses the visuals to the viewer, with a similarly unnerving effect that metal creates on the characters.

 Tetsuo is often compared to the works of David Lynch and David Cronenberg, a fair assessment but also one that undermines what this is.
 At 67 minutes, there is simply no reason not to experience this unrelenting horror of technological advancement and obsession.

-While the line mentioned at the beginning of this review serves as a warning in the film, things are clear now.
-My future is metal.
+While the line mentioned at the beginning of this piece serves as a warning in the film, everything is clear now – the future is metal.